phamvanquoc1990/event-table-edit/README.md

 - Enhanced SEO

 b) Layout / Style
+Choose or select:
 - Date format
 - Time format
 - Float separator ("," or ".")
 - Cell spacing
 - Cell padding
 - Colors of alternating rows
-- Set a maximum length of cell content
+- Maximum length of cell content
-- Choose if you want to display table in the same, or a new window
+- Display table in the same, or a new window

 Please post all feature requests in the issues tab.